Trinidad and Tobago Football Association: Professional leagues

 The TT Pro League is a first division football league in Trinidad and Tobago founded in 1999 and comprises eight teams.
 The Women's Football League is the top-level women's football league.
 It was established in 1986 and consists of 15 teams in two divisions, Premier and First.

 The TTFF has also, since 1927, sponsored a nationwide tournament open to all TTFF affiliated clubs known as the FA Trophy.

+Awards

+The association awards the Trinidad and Tobago Footballer of the Year yearly to a male and a female professional footballer.
+Below is a partial list of recipients of that award: